 Faculty, staff and students at Texas Tech will likely, at one time or another, intersect with federal regulations that impose access, dissemination or participation restrictions on the transfer of items and information regulated for reasons of national security, foreign policy, anti-terrorism or non-proliferation.
 In these situations, the Texas Tech community is dealing with US export control regulations.
 The Texas Tech Operating Policy for Export Control establishes policies for federal laws and regulations governing the export of information, products, and technology.

-If you find yourself in any of the following situations as an employee of Texas Tech, please contact William Wells, Director of Export and Security Compliance by email or at 806-742-3905 for assistance before proceeding.
+If you find yourself in any of the following situations as an employee of Texas Tech, please contact William Wells, Director of Export and Security Compliance or Cassie Graydon by email or at 806-742-3905 for assistance before proceeding.